yh-luo/from-zero-to-source-estimates/README.md

 #### Real data

-If you are from NTU like me, the data are assumed **Maxwell filtered** using SSS with MaxFilter provided by Elekta.
+If you are from NTU (National Taiwan University) like me, the data are assumed **Maxwell filtered** using SSS (or tSSS) with MaxFilter provided by Elekta.

 #### Practice